pienone/EnergyBot/README.md

 # EnergyBot

-Telegram bot that tells electricity carbon intesity based on location.
+Telegram bot that provides average electricity carbon intesity based on location.

 Use at: https://t.me/EnergyAPIbot